fortheusers/spinarak/README.md

 ####2.
 Package your packages

-Run `python3 pkggen.py` in the build directory.
-You can blacklist directories that should not be considered packages by modifying the top few lines of the script; you can also change the output directory (`/out` by default).
+Simply run `python3 pkggen.py` in the build directory.
+(TODO: dependencies, docker) Optionally, you can modify the sample `config.json` as you see fit; within it, you can change the output directory (`out` by default).
+You can also blacklist directories from being built as packages and set valid extensions for binary files.
+(If and only if the `pkgbuild.json` does not specify which file is the main binary of the package, Spinarak will use this list to detect valid binary files by their extension.)
+If a `config.json` is not present, Spinarak will use its default configuration.

 ####3.
 Host your repository